Postgraduate Course: Understanding Environment and Development (PGGE11187)

 ||Availability||Not available to visiting students

 The course considers core concepts and theories within the field of environment and development.
-It explains and explores these through a range of case-study and empirical material, drawn from both published literature and current University of Edinburgh research.
-We are also joined by a range of practitioners within the field of environment and development, as a way to link into 'real-world' practice and to students' future careers.
+It explains and explores these through a range of global and Scottish case-study and empirical material, drawn from both published literature and current University of Edinburgh research.

-What¿s a 'community' and how do they work together?
+What¿s a 'community' and how do they work together to manage environments?

 Who is vulnerable to what, and what does 'adaptation' look like?